hashicorp/packer/website/source/docs/post-processors/docker-tag.html.markdown

 * `tag` (string) - The tag for the image.
 By default this is not set.

+* `force` (boolean) - If true, this post-processor forcibly tag the image even if tag name is collided.
+Default to `false`.

 ## Example

 An example is shown below, showing only the post-processor configuration: